rhblind/drf-haystack/docs/04_highlighting.rst

 ------------------------

 This implementation make use of the haystack ``Highlighter()`` class.
-It is implemented as a mixin class, and must be applied on the ``Serializer``.
+It is implemented as :class:`drf_haystack.serializers.HighlighterMixin` mixin class, and must be applied on the ``Serializer``.
-This is somewhat slower, but more configurable than the ``HaystackHighlightFilter``.
+This is somewhat slower, but more configurable than the :class:`drf_haystack.filters.HaystackHighlightFilter` filter class.

-.. class:: drf_haystack.serializers.HighlighterMixin

 The Highlighter class will be initialized with the following default options, but can be overridden by changing any of the following class attributes.